jhuril45/vue-google-login-directive/README.md

 # v-google-login
-A simple Vue directive to include Google Sign-In Button behavior in any component.
+A simple Vue directive to include Google Login Button behavior in any component.

 ## Install